job-hunter-toolkit/job-hunter-toolkit/README.md

 ## Work In Progress

-But, contributions, issues and questions are welcome!
+But contributions, issues and questions are welcome!

 ## Install